-The small-scale suppressions and deletions at Blenheim help us to see how such national landscape might be championed, and here we might once again set Gilpin in the tradition of a recognizably Addisonian vision of landscape as Whig history.
+The small-scale suppressions and deletions at Blenheim help us to see how such national landscape might be championed, and here we might set Gilpin in the tradition of a recognizably Addisonian vision of landscape as Whig history.
 That not all landscape gardens—not even famous landscapes gardens—should be given the benefit of the doubt, however, or accepted as suitable symbols of national taste, becomes apparent if we turn to another garden on the tourist circuit, William Shenstone’s Leasowes.
-Here, while once again Gilpin acknowledges the beauties of what he sees, his first reaction in the manuscript is to “laughed at [the] inscrip[tion] inviting the naiids to bath” in Shenstone’s notoriously scant and murky waters.
-Only later is that initial response smoothed into something more polite as Gilpin adopts a more carefully worded discussion of why the inscription, by a muddy pool, might appear “ludicrous.”
-Socially aspiring, poor, and dead, Shenstone makes for an easy target, but the outburst of laughter highlights for us that confrontation which repeatedly takes place when Gilpin enters a garden, a confrontation between the desire for an apparently unmediated account of nature and his disappointment with a language of design which is inevitably representational and contingent.
+Here, while once again Gilpin acknowledges the beauties of what he sees, in the manuscript he first “laughed at [the] inscrip[tion] inviting the naiids to bath” in Shenstone’s notoriously scant and murky waters.
+Only later is that response smoothed into something more polite, as Gilpin adopts a more carefully worded discussion of why the inscription, by a muddy pool, might appear “ludicrous.”
+Socially aspiring, poor, and dead, Shenstone makes for an easy target, but the laughter highlights for us the confrontation that repeatedly takes place when Gilpin enters a garden, between the desire for an apparently unmediated account of nature and his disappointment with a language of design that is inevitably representational and contingent.

-More telling even than laughter at the Leasowes, however, are those moments where criticism is so marked that garden descriptions must be entirely excised, and conversely, where gardens appear to offer the very vision of unmediated nature that Gilpin apparently seeks: in both cases the criticism which appears and disappears from view in the various states of manuscript and final publication suggest a less neatly Addisonian vision of democratized landscape, a vision which instead finds itself continually struggling with the power—and with the value(s)—of the small (and in some cases not so small) landowners Addison assumed were the markers of national progress.
+More telling even than laughter at the Leasowes, however, are those moments where criticism is so marked that garden descriptions must be entirely excised, and conversely, where gardens appear to offer the very unmediated nature that Gilpin apparently seeks: in both cases the criticism that appears and disappears in the various states of manuscript and final publication suggests a less neatly Addisonian vision of democratized landscape, a vision which instead finds itself continually struggling with the power—and the value(s)—of the small (and in some cases not so small) landowners Addison assumed were the markers of national progress.

 Deleted Landscapes

 On rare occasions—as with parts of Blenheim—Gilpin encounters a landscape garden almost “purely picturesque.”
-Notebook 5 of the Wye tour (“Pict.
-Views &c through Monmouthsh. & Carmarth”), for example, includes no less than four attempts to sketch the seventeenth-century landscape park and the medieval castle at Dinefwr, in south Wales.
-Part of Dinefwr’s attraction for Gilpin is that he cannot see the manmade interventions though he knows them to have been made.
+Notebook 5 of “Wye Tour” (“Pict.
+Views &c through Monmouthsh. & Carmarth”), for example, includes no fewer than four attempts to sketch the seventeenth-century landscape park and the medieval castle at Dinefwr, in south Wales.
+Part of Dinefwr’s attraction for Gilpin is that he cannot see the manmade interventions though he knows they were carried out.
 Thus, while in the published account we’re told that the ground “is so beautifully disposed, that it is almost impossible to have bad composition,” the notebook version continues, “& yet no sort pain seems to have been taken to introduce any view.
 Indeed if any art has been used in this whole piece of scenery, it is exquisitely hid.”
-More often, however, the misguided interventions of the landowner are all too obviously on display and are singled out by Gilpin in the language of disgust.
-Nowhere is this more the case than at Park Place, near Henley, the large Berkshire estate of General Henry Seymour Conway, the cousin of Horace Walpole.
+More often, however, the misguided interventions of the landowner are all too obviously on display, and are singled out in the language of disgust.
+Nowhere is this more the case than at Park Place, near Henley, the large Berkshire estate of General Henry Seymour Conway, a cousin of Horace Walpole.